What is Psychoeducational Assessment?

 What does the evaluation process look like?

 Dr. Korey will work with you and the referral source to determine the specific referral question or presenting problem.
 An intake interview with you and your child will be completed and appropriate tests will be selected.
 Tests can include intelligence, achievement, cognitive functioning, memory, and motor functioning measures.
 The choice of tests used depends upon the question to be answered.
-ADHD, Autism Spectrum Disorder, as well as Learning Disability evaluations require collateral contacts, educational, and/or medical records.
+Attention Deficit Hyperactivity Disorder, Autism Spectrum Disorder, as well as Learning Disability evaluations require collateral contacts, educational, and/or medical records.

 What to expect during the assessment process?